-Big Creek High School is located in War, West Virginia and was constructed in 1931 2 and opened in the following year.3 Big Creek was constructed on the site of John’s Branch Coal Company, which had closed five years prior.6 Upon construction, the high schools at Berwind, War and Coalwood became junior high schools.
+Big Creek High School, constructed in 1931 2 and opened in 1932,3 was located in War, West Virginia.
+Big Creek was constructed on the site of John’s Branch Coal Company, which had closed five years prior.6 Upon construction, the high schools at Berwind, War and Coalwood became junior high schools.

 Big Creek gained some national attention in the 1999 movie “October Sky” and was referred to as “the historic home of the Rocket Boys of McDowell County.”3 On May 28, 2010, the last graduating class at Big Creek marched during what was an emotional ceremony at the school.1 Only 41 Big Creek Owls received diplomas, which ceremoniously marked the end for the 78-year-old school.2 Students at War now attend the new River View High School south of the city.3